bash-bastion/basalt/README.md

 ### Sourcing files from a package into current shell

-Neobasher provides an `include` function that allows sourcing files into the current shell.
+`bpm` provides an `include` function that allows sourcing files into the current shell.
 After installing a package, you can run:

 ```sh
 include username/repo lib/file.sh
 ```

-### Configuration options

-To change the behavior of basher, you can set the following variables either globally or before each command:

-- `BPM_ROOT` - The location of the root Neobasher folder.
-Defaults to `"${XDG_DATA_HOME:-$HOME/.local/share}/bpm"`
-- `BPM_FULL_CLONE=true` - Clones the full repo history instead of only the last commit (useful for package development)
-- `BPM_PREFIX` - set the installation and package checkout prefix (default is `$BPM_ROOT/cellar`).
-Setting this to `/usr/local`, for example, will install binaries to `/usr/local/bin`, manpages to `/usr/local/man`, completions to `/usr/local/completions`, and clone packages to `/usr/local/packages`.
-This allows you to manage "global packages", distinct from individual user packages.

 ## Packages